cometbft/cometbft/docs/explanation/core/configuration.md

 # so the app can decide if we should keep the connection or not
 filter_peers = false

+# If true, the node will not attempt to state or block sync.
+Instead, it
+# will immediately start the consensus.
+Note that normally this is only
+# allowed when the node is the only validator in the network.
+This flag
+# ignores this check.
+Only use this flag for testing.
+testnet_skip_sync = false

 #######################################################################
 ###                 Advanced Configuration Options                  ###